pretix/pretix/doc/user/events/create.rst

 Event currency
    This is the currency all prices and payments in your shop will be handled in.

+Sales tax rate
+   If you need to pay a form of sales tax (also known as VAT in many countries) on your products, you can set a tax rate in percent here that will be used as a default later.
+After creating your event, you can also create multiple tax rates or fine-tune the tax settings.

 Default language
    If you selected multiple supported languages in the previous step, you can now decide which one should be displayed by default.